web-development-guide/Frontend-for-Dummies/README.md

 - HTML First Methodology
 - Block Markups: `article`, `aside`, `main`, `section`, `header` and `footer`
 - Input Types and Validation Techniques
-- The missing informations of `div` and why not to use it
+- The missing information of `div` and why not to use it
 - Inheritance: Class and Id

 ### Week 3